elves/elvish.io/src/learn/effective-elvish.md

 ```

 This is hardly impressive - you can output and recover simple strings using
-the good old byte-based output as well.
+good old byte-based output as well.
 But let's try this:

 ```elvish-transcript
 ~> put "a\nb" [foo bar]